 And, seeing as the keto diet limits the amount of carbs, you may find high intensity workouts a little more difficult.
 Avoid HIIT and circuits while your body gets used to restricting carbs.

 Low intensity cardio burns more fat to fuel your body.
 Try swimming, jogging and cycling.
 If cardio isn’t your thing, strength training is also an option – try fewer reps with lighter weights to see how you fair.

-Last updated: 6 November 2020
+Last updated: 11 November 2021